schwarzer-vulpecula/image-gallery-express/uploading.markdown

 const upload = multer({ storage: storage, fileFilter: imageFileFilter, limits: { fileSize: 8000000 } })
 ```

 The `fileFilter` and `limits` properties of the object we pass into Multer will place constraints on the files that can be uploaded. `8000000` is in bytes, which equals to 8 megabytes.
 Files are also only accepted based on their extensions.
-However, this filter by extension is not enough as changing a file extension is very easy to do. **File extensions can never be relied on for security**.
-More advanced checks will need to be done, and I decided that the controller should do it.
+However, this filter by extension is not enough as changing a file extension is very easy to do. **File extensions can never be relied on for security.** More advanced checks will need to be done, and I decided that the controller should do it.

 ```js
 // controllers/uploads_controller.js